robertovicario/2UML.github.io/README.md

 ## Overview

 2UML is an intuitive and efficient tool designed to streamline the process of creating Unified Modeling Language (UML) diagrams.
 With its user-friendly interface, 2UML empowers users to generate UML diagrams effortlessly from natural language inputs.
-Whether you're a seasoned software developer, a business analyst, or a student learning UML, 2UML simplifies the complex task of visualizing and communicating system architectures, designs, and processes.

 > [!NOTE]
 >